watem-sedem/rfactor/docs/installation.rst

 Core
 ----

-The core code makes use Matlab files.
+The core code makes use of Matlab files.
 You can choose to either use Matlab (1) or Octave (2) to run the core code.
 Do note that the use of Matlab requires a license (free trail/student edition available) whereas the use of Octave is free.
 Yet, a big downside of the use of Octave is that it is much slower in